1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v1.9.90
-- Updated document web sanner
+- Updated all new document scanning experience replaced with legacy scanner
+- Added Account OTP feature in My Identity list
--
+- Bug fixes and Improvements

 ### v1.9.80
 - Added a new function to issue a scep certificate for non scep users